cloudsurf-digital/illuminati/README.md

 * __files__    - Number of files it has open (count)
 * __connections__ - Number of TCP/UDP connections (count)

-You can specify the specific attributes you would like pushed to CloudWatch, in case you don't want all of these cluttering your monitoring (and costing you money).
-To do so, just specify the 'keys' argument in the configuration file, as a comma-separated list.
+You can specify the specific attributes you would like pushed, in case you don't want all of these cluttering your monitoring (and/or costing you money).
+To do so, just specify the 'keys' argument in the configuration file, as a list.
 By way of some examples, you might want to make sure that you always have a process 'myService' being run as user 'me', in the directory '/var/me'.
 And in this case, you're really just interested in how much memory it's using, as well as how many threads it has going at any one time:

-	[ProcMetric:myService]
+	myService:
+		module: ProcMetric
-	user = me
+		user: me
-	cwd  = /var/me
+		cwd: /var/me
-	keys = threads,percent-mem,real-mem
+		keys:
+			- threads
+			- percent-mem
+			- real-mem

 ShellMetric
 -----------